gthreehosmane/linux/README.md

      - sudo modprobe kvm (load the modules with newly added code.)
      - sudo modprobe kvm_intel
      - Check if modules are loaded using command  - $lsmod | grep kvm
-     - We can also check if variables are exported correctly using command - $cat /proc/kallsyms | grep 'variable name'
+     - We can also check if global variables are exported correctly using command - $cat /proc/kallsyms | grep 'variable name'

 4. To test the code which is added, we need to create a new VM inside our currently running VM(Ubuntu, the outer VM).
 5. Inner VM can be created by installing virt-manager and other required libraries on Ubuntu, the outer VM.